gvwilson/change/02_meeting/slides.md

 -   Raise hands digitally

 > I'll Slack you a link to the Google sheet
-> that will tell you which GitHub repos's wiki
+> that will tell you which GitHub repo's wiki
 > we're using to track mailing lists.

 </section>